-3. You are to take photos and videos in your community showing resolving interpersonal conflict.
+3. With your fellow learners, you are to take photos and videos in your community showing resolving intrapersonal conflict.
 You are to create a slideshow of images or video, using discourse markers to describe the images/ videos.
 Compose a short persuasive text or use the voice recording of the given application.
 You are to encourage others to comment on each photo by text, audio or video.
 Embed into any webpage.
 You are to use the application in voice thread.
 Create your own account, enjoy the app!